Federico Al Rifai: 2024

 Al Rifai returned to the UAE F4 Trophy Round at the end of 2023.
 He finished second in both races, with a fastest lap to his name in race 1.
 Al Rifai was then announced to be competing in the F4 Saudi Arabian Championship Trophy Round.
 He won one of the four races, finishing on the podium three times.
 For his 2024 winter programme, Al Rifai would be joining the grid for the full 2024 F4 Saudi Arabian Championship.
 He had a breakthrough season, and after a season-long title fight with Serbian driver Andrej Petrović, Al Rifai came out on top with eight victories and twelve podiums, as he won the championship, finishing with 269.5 points.

 Sports car racing

-In 2024, Al Rifai announced that he would be joining the 2024 GT Cup Open Europe, driving the #67 Porsche 992 run by GDL Racing alongside Matteo Luvisi in his first venture into the world of sports car racing.
+In 2024, Al Rifai announced that he would be joining the 2024 GT Cup Open Europe, driving the No. 67 Porsche 992 run by GDL Racing alongside Matteo Luvisi in his first venture into the world of sports car racing.
 He secured pole position in his first race in the championship at Algarve, and the pair took their first victory at the Hockenheimring.
 Al Rifai and Luvisi finished their rookie season in the championship an impressive second, securing a total of three wins and six podiums on the way.